 Use an Alternative Storage Provider#

-• Replicated block storage distributed across worker nodes
+• Replicated block storage across nodes (a node loss loses that node’s live data)

 • A web UI for volume management